charliesneath/design-process/design-process.md

 - What graphic design elements are similar between the different approaches?
 - What is the interaction model being used to drive the layout decisions?

+## Interviews
+- What biases currently exist that will influence the work?

 ### Devices

 - How does it work across different breakpoints?